 Have your child put the objects in the picture frame.
 Then talk about how each of the items chosen relate to the meaning of the Bible verse.

 (For example, for Genesis 1:1 “Here is a toy duck.
 Who makes real ducks?
 God does.
 Here is a green plant.
 Who makes plants and trees?
 Yes, God does!

 Or, for Ephesians 4:32, “Here is a water bottle.
 How can we use a water bottle to help us be kind to someone else?
 Yes, we can…..)

 Say the memory verse while sitting on the floor by your Carpet Picture.
 Remember to include the Bible reference before and after you say the verse.
-If your child is old enough to talk, he can try to say it with you.
-If your child has memorized the verse, he can say the memory verse to you.
+If your child is old enough to talk, they can try to say it with you.
+If your child has memorized the verse, they can say the memory verse to you.

 Keep the Carpet Picture set up until your husband has a chance to see it.
 Place your memory verse card (MVC) beside the Carpet Picture.
 Have your child tell your husband about the Carpet Picture.
 Then they can say the Bible memory verse together using the MVC as a guide if needed.

 Enjoy creating a Carpet Picture as part of a Bible Time with your child.
 Follow three simple steps: